stormpath/stormpath-aspnetcore/docs/authentication.rst

 The response will contain a new Access Token.
 Once the Refresh Token expires, the user will have to re-authenticate with a username and password.

+For details on how to configure the ``/oauth/token`` endpoint, see the :ref:`oauth2` section.

-For full documentation on our OAuth2 Access Token features, please see `Using Stormpath for OAuth 2.0 and Access/Refresh Token Management`_
+For full documentation on our OAuth 2.0 and token management features, please see `Using Stormpath for OAuth 2.0 and Access/Refresh Token Management`_

 .. _Stormpath Admin Console: https://api.stormpath.com/login
 .. _Using Stormpath for API Authentication: https://docs.stormpath.com/guides/api-key-management/